sohonetlabs/ommqtt/README.md

                             MQTT broker topic to post to
       -q QOS, --qos QOS     MQTT qos
       -s SEVERITY, --severity SEVERITY
-                            Maximium severity to send
+                            Maximium syslog severity to send
-      -c CERT, --cert CERT  path to cert for the mqtt broker -a AUTH, --auth AUTH  path to auth for the mqtt broker
+      -c CERT, --cert CERT  path to cert for the MQTT broker -a AUTH, --auth AUTH  path to auth for the MQTT broker -i INFLIGHT, --inflight INFLIGHT
+                            Maximium in flight messages for MQTT
+      --poll POLL           The number of seconds between polling for new messages from syslog
+      -m MESSAGES, --messages MESSAGES
+                            Max number of messages that are processed within one batch from syslog

 ## debugging